Transport for London

 Many of the challenges in achieving this, from improving new and existing buildings, increasing decentralised energy and promoting behavioural change are common to all organisations and the BBP by bringing together an incredibly broad range of property industry skills and expertise fulfills a crucial role in sharing the knowledge and best practice required to achieve London’s common goal of reducing carbon emissions.

-Energy-saving measures acheives 25% energy of train brakes to be saved
+- Energy-saving measures achieves 25% energy of train brakes to be saved